openvinotoolkit/training_extensions/CONTRIBUTING.md

 If you want to add training code of your model to this repository, make sure:
 1. Your model code is licensed under the Apache-2.0 or MIT license (GPL-like licenses are not acceptable).
-2. Your model is trained on a dataset which is acceptable for commercial use.
-3. Source framework of the model is PyTorch\*.
+2. Source framework of the model is PyTorch\*.
-4. You provide the code to:
+3. You provide the code to:
    1. Successfully convert your model to the ONNX\* and OpenVINO\* IR format.
 See details [here](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)
    2. Check the converted model's accuracy.
-5. Your model code is structured like this:
+4. Your model code is structured like this:
    1. Option A. Your model supports model-templates interface.
 See examples [here](https://github.com/openvinotoolkit/training_extensions/tree/develop/models).
 In this case, place your model's code to the `models` folder, make changes in `ote` folder (if needed).
    2. Option B. Your model has classical interface:
       1. Train, Evaluate, Export scripts for training model, evaluating and exporting to the ONNX\*  and OpenVINO\* IR format trained checkpoint.